dailydotdev/daily/README.md

 * 🚨 **Push Notifications:** OneSignal

-## 🚀 Running Daily Locally
+## 🚀 Running daily.dev Locally

-Let's setup Daily locally.
-First you need to setup the services required to run the Daily applications, then you can run the application you want.
+Let's setup daily.dev locally.
+First you need to setup the services required to run the daily.dev applications, then you can run the application you want.
 Follow up the setups below to quickly get started.

 ## ⚙️ Setting Up Daily Services